ajb85/Sprint-Challenge--Hash-BC/README.md

 ## Description

 This sprint challenge is divided up into three parts: Hash tables (24 points), blockchain (12 points) and a short interview (20 points).
 There is also a stretch goal in the blockchain section which should only be attempted after the rest of the problems have been completed.

 ## Interview Questions

 During your challenge, you will be pulled aside by a PM for a 5 minute interview.
 During this interview, you will be expected to answer the following three questions:

-  * 1. What is a blockchain and how does it work?
+- 1. What is a blockchain and how does it work?
+     Blockchains mimic a linked list in appearance (though in reverse, as they link backward) and starts at the Genesis block.
+A hash is stored on each node, or block, as well as the hash of the previous block (in addition to whatever info you'd like to store on the block, like a transaction).
+That creates the link between them, and perhaps more important, makes tampering with a block more difficult.
+As tampering with the block changes the hash and can disconnect the chain.
+Also a key security measure for a blockchain is distribution--the more PCs have a copy of the chain, the more secure it becomes.
+Tampering with the chain requires both updating the entire chain (to prevent disconnect from the link to previous hash) and distributing it widely enough to overtake the majority.
+Otherwise, your tampered with blocks will simply be rejected by the other (presumably valid) chains.
+In order for a new block to be added (and accepted) by the chain, proof of work must be completed.
+This generally means finding a solution to an algorithm that requires a heavy amount of computing power.
+The difficulty in unlocking a block is what gives the currency its value.
+Solve a time-consuming algorithm, get your coin!
-  * 2. What is an array and how does it work?
+- 2. What is an array and how does it work?
+     Arrays are a contiguous block of memory that link data together through adjacency.
+Say an index in the array is going to take X space in memory, then accessing the 5th index simply requires X _ 5.
+This is a key aspect in why the first index in an array is zero: X _ 0.
+However, since an array only works if it is contiguous, if an array becomes too large for the allocated slot in memory, it must be rewritten somewhere else in memory that has a larger amount of free (continuous) space.
-  * 3. What is a hash table and how does it work?
+- 3. What is a hash table and how does it work?
+     A hash table is an array however, the string keys used in place of an index are ran through a hash function to turn them into an index.
+When a duplicate index is used, the items are linked via a linked list to prevent erasing data.
+The hash function used is critical since a poor function will result in poor distribution and longer linked lists to sift through.
+Naturally if the hash function is slow, runtime performance will suffer potentially dramatically as hash tables are incredibly common.
+A djb2 is a common hash function used because it's fast and creates a wide distribution.
+It's able to do this through two key numbers: 5318 and 33.
+The first has four key factors that make it good for distributing indices: it's odd, prime, deficient, and bitmasked.
+33 has similar properties and while other numbers would work well, 33 is a "magic constant" that tends to perform best.

 You will receive points at the PM's discretion based on the following criteria:

-  * 20: Would love to have this person on my team!
+- 20: Would love to have this person on my team!
-  * 14: Wouldn't mind working with this person.
+- 14: Wouldn't mind working with this person.
-  * 10: Knowledge is lacking OR poor communication skills
+- 10: Knowledge is lacking OR poor communication skills
-  *  6: Knowledge is lacking AND poor communication skills
+- 6: Knowledge is lacking AND poor communication skills
-  *  2: You get 2 points for showing up
+- 2: You get 2 points for showing up

 ## Project Set Up